All Diploma students are required to take two online courses in their first month of study:

 The student will participate in a cognitive behavioural therapy group for 12-16 weeks.
 The student will participate as a co-therapist.
 They will both observe as well as demonstrate cognitive behavioural therapy strategies.

-722/Supervision in Cognitive Behaviour Therapy
+722/Consultation in Cognitive Behaviour Therapy

 Individually tutored application of 720, 721 knowledge and skills, plus introduction of more specialized concepts and methods for the disorder that the student has chosen to focus.
 This course will focus on only one disorder for which the treatment will be repeated.
 Supervision offered for: depression – adolescent and adult population and Anxiety Disorders – adolescents and adult population (e.g., social phobia, panic disorder, generalized anxiety disorder, only).